 With some help from her friends and her noisy and loving family, Holly finds herself laughing, crying, singing, dancing–and being braver than ever before.
 Life is for living, she realizes–but it always helps if there’s an angel watching over you.

-This wildly popular YA novel is being made into a movie!
+This wildly popular YA novel is set in Ireland, among other places, and is being made into a movie!
 So, if you like to read the book before you see the movie you’ll want to get to it soon!

 Twelve-year-old Artemis is a millionaire, a genius-and above all, a criminal mastermind.
 But Artemis doesn’t know what he’s taken on when he kidnaps a fairy, Captain Holly Short of the LEPrecon Unit.
 These aren’t the fairies of the bedtime stories-they’re dangerous!

-This is a fun YA book set in and around Dublin, Ireland.
+This is a fun YA book set in Ireland, mostly around Dublin.
 The unlikely duo of a girl and a skeleton leads to a fun and unexpected adventurous tale!
 And, the best part is, it’s book one of a series!

 She’s twelve.
 He’s dead.
 But together they’re going to save the world.
 Hopefully.